LLAP Investors Have Opportunity to Lead Terran Orbital Corporation Securities Fraud Lawsuit

 NEW YORK, Oct.
-7, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Terran Orbital Corporation (NYSE: LLAP) between August 15, 2023 and August 14, 2024, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than November 26, 2024.
+12, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Terran Orbital Corporation (NYSE: LLAP) between August 15, 2023 and August 14, 2024, both dates inclusive (the "Class Period"), of the important November 26, 2024 lead plaintiff deadline.

 So what: If you purchased Terran securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.